WCRP-CMIP/cmip7-guidance/docs/CMIP7/guidance_for_users.md

     * CMIP standard and infrastructure: [Durack et al. (2025)][Durack2025]
     * Papers describing MIPs associated with experiment used

+It may also be appropriate to cite available model documentation papers that describe the models used.
     <!--Maybe use experiment CV to get the right citation, once they have that information. -->

  2. **Register your work.**